PART 19: DANCE DANCE REDUX

 The blonde poked her head back around the entrance to the living room.
 “Yes?” she said with thinly veiled annoyance.

 Hank Waterson folded up his newspaper and set it to the side of his chair.
-“We still haven’t talked about the matter of Friday’s dance.”
+“We still haven’t discussed the matter of Friday’s dance.”

 Carrie sighed.
-“It’s like I told you yesterday, there’s nothing to discuss.
+“It’s like I told you yesterday, there’s nothing to talk about.
 In fact, by the end of the weekend, you’ll have forgotten all about it.”
 She smiled at her inside joke.

 “Carrie, when your school calls to tell me that my daughter may have been involved in a case of cheating, this is not something I will casually dismiss!”